Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It is up to the property owners to maintain ditches, swales and culvert pipes that run under driveways.
 The town is responsible for the maintenance of storm pipes and structures.
 Contact the Department of Public Works at 317-839-3490 for more information.

 No, a sump pump can’t be connected directly into a storm pipe.
-However in many housing editions a perimeter pipe has been installed for sump pump connection.
+However, in many housing editions, a perimeter pipe has been installed for the sump pump connection.
 Please check with your Home Owner's Association.
 If you’re in a location that doesn’t have a perimeter conveyance system, contact the Stormwater Department at 317-839-3490 for other options.

 Splash Island has three body slides that are approximately 2 1/2 stories tall.
 The yellow slide is the longest, the green slide is the fastest, and the blue slide is fast and long.
 The catch pool is 3 1/2 feet deep.
 The following must be followed when using the slides:

 We have two 1-meter high diving boards.
 The water depth is 12.6 feet.
 The boards are for recreational diving only.
 The following rules must be followed on diving boards: